lawnchairsociety/LD39/README.md

 ## Contributing
 1. Fork it, please.
-2. Create your branch: 'git checkout -b new-feature-name'
+2. Create your branch: `git checkout -b new-feature-name`
-3. Commit your changes: 'git commit -am 'add some new feature''
+3. Commit your changes: `git commit -am 'add some new feature'`
-4. Push to the branch: 'git push origin new-feature-name'
+4. Push to the branch: `git push origin new-feature-name`
 5. Submit a pull request

 ## History